20Harsha/Internship_Tasks/README.md

 *   Student's Percentage score range from 17 - 95, where 17 is the minimum score,95 being the maximum score and median score is 47.
 *   Student's study hours range from 1.1 hrs - 9.2 hrs where 1.1hrs is the minimum, 9.2 is the maximum and median number of hours students studied is 4.8.
 *   Correlation between Hours vs Scores is 0.9761.
 Hence their is a positive linear relationship between Hours studied and Students percentage score.
-*   **Problem Statement :**  Predict score of a student when student studies for 9.5 hrs/day.
+*   **Problem Statement:**  Predict score of a student when student studies for 9.5 hrs/day.

     Using simple linear regression to predict student's percentage score.
 Linear regression model has predicted the percentage score as 96.169 when student studies for 9.5             hrs/day.
 *  The Simple Linear Regression model performs well as the R-Squared value is 0.945.